2013 Pakistani presidential election: Mamnoon Hussain

 Hussain was an Agra-born business man.
 He belonged to Sindh and owned a textile business in Karachi.
 He was born in Uttar Pradesh, India, in 1940.
 He started his political career in the 60s as a Muslim Leaguer.
 He was considered loyal to the former Prime Minister Nawaz Sharif.

 In 1999, he was elected as the president of the Karachi Chamber of Commerce and Industries (KCCI) and was soon selected by Nawaz Sharif to become governor of Sindh in June 1999, but lost the post after the then Army Chief Gen Pervez Musharraf overthrew the PMLN government in a 1999 Pakistani coup d'état in October 1999.

 Wajiuddin Ahmed

-Ahmed is a retired senior justice of the Supreme Court of Pakistan of Pakistan, Human rights in Pakistan activist, Jurist Doctor and former professor of law at the Sindh Muslim Law College.
+Ahmed is a retired senior justice of the Supreme Court of Pakistan of Pakistan, Human rights in Pakistan activist, Juris Doctor and former professor of law at the Sindh Muslim Law College.

 Prior to be elevated as List of Justices of the Supreme Court of Pakistan of the Supreme Court of Pakistan, he briefly tenured as the Chief Justice of the Sindh High Court from 1998 until refusing take Legal Framework Order, 2002 in opposition to 1999 Pakistani coup d'état in 1999.
 He remained a strong critic of President of Pakistan Pervez Musharraf, eventually taking up a leading role in Lawyer's movement in 2007 to oppose President Musharraf.
 Ultimately, he unsuccessfully ran for the presidential elections held in 2007.
 Since 2011, he has been active in Politics of Pakistanthrough PTI and became a forerunner on PTI platform for the presidential election.